marlonbarcarol/agentic-ai-rag-bookshop-poc/README.md

     ./gradlew bootRun
     ```

-3. Test the chat endpoint:
-   Once the app is running, you can interact with the AI chat interface.
+3. Once the app is running, you can interact with the AI chat interface.
 Ideas for queries include:
     ```bash
    curl --get --data-urlencode "query=What books do you have in your store?" localhost:8080/user/1/chat curl --get --data-urlencode "query=My name is Bob" localhost:8080/user/1/chat